-Requirements for the minor and teacher licensure in Secondary/K-12 Education:
+Requirements for the minor and teacher licensure in Secondary/K-12 Education: Students may not declare this minor and teacher licensure after the Fall 2018 term.

 Students seeking the Professional Educator License (PEL) in Secondary Education for grades 9-12 with the Education minor must complete the following requirements.
 These align with the University's Basic Skills and Modes of Inquiry (MI) requirements for an undergraduate degree at Benedictine University with specific course requirements for licensure that can be met through the MI.